michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 For this example, we set 'J' = 8, wich means that arhytmic component will be filtered out up to scale number 8.

 Users must set a 'J' value  lower than the logarithm base 2 of 'Nsample' of their dataset.
 If Nsample = 4096, then J must lower than 12.

 `alpha`: Controls for the amount of regularity (smoothness) in the signal.
 We set this value to 4.
+This parameter is not know, but keeping it at 4 remains a suitable choice.

 **3. Execute script**